Radbuglet/giaw/README.md

 Core:

+- [ ] Improve actor system (we really shouldn't be registering every actor in a registry)
 - [ ] Implement ray and hull casts
 - [ ] Improve layer system
 - [ ] Implement collider masks